Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-nominate-axialunar.md

 You can check the transaction status by using the value of the `InBlock` in [AXIAscan](https://axiascan.io/pre/axialunar).
-Also, you can verify the bonding state under the [Staking](https://axiasolar.js.org/apps/#/staking/actions) page on the AXIASolar-JS Apps Dashboard.
+Also, you can verify the bonding state under the [Staking](https://axiasolar.js.org/apps/#/staking/actions) page on the AXIACoin-JS Apps Dashboard.

 ### Step 3.
 Nominate a validator